 After Graduation -- Alumni

-Jamie Berilla-Macdonald (2013) is attending Cleveland State
+Jamie Berilla-Macdonald (2013) earned a Masters in Literature at Cleveland State

 Tiffany Mitchell (2012) is attending Wright State University in Dayton, OH, where she is pursuing an MA in English Literature.
 She teaches English 1100, Academic Writing and Reading.